RamaPemmasaniTech/user-registration/README.md

 + <b>Email:</b> techworldwithmurali@gmail.com</br>
 + <b>Website:</b> https://techworldwithmurali.com </br>
 + <b>Youtube Channel:</b> Tech World With Murali</br>
-+ <b>Description:</b> Below are the steps outlined for manually building the application and generating the Jar file using Jenkins Freestyle jobs</br>
++ <b>Description:</b> Below are the steps outlined for the Jenkins Pipeline to build the application and generate the jar file</br>

-## using Jenkins Freestyle  - building the application and generating the Jar file
+## Jenkins Pipeline - Build the application

 ### Prerequisites:
 + Git is installed